Belfry of Tielt

 Heritage Status

 Tielt’s belfry was included on UNESCO ‘s World Heritage List in 1999 as part of the Belfries of Belgium and France, further underlining its historical and cultural value.
+In 2008, the belfry underwent another extensive renovation, keeping it a lasting reminder of Tielt’s rich history.

 Sources: